srijharao/Artixel/README.md

 *KernelImpl:* implements Ikernel and its methods.
 Validates kernel and throws exceptions.

 *RgbTransformImpl:* extends KernelImpl and is used to check kernel length for rgb.

+## Controller
+### Interface:
+*ImageController:* Has a process method that is used by Main to run the controller.

+### Class:
+*ImageControllerImpl:* Implements ImageController and has the process() code to run commands from console.

+### Class
+*ControllerGUIImpl:* This new class in created to support GUI view and controller interactions.
+This class implements the existing Controller Interface and is listening and awaits a callback command from the view and calls model to perform the desired action and enables view to display the output to user.

+## View
+### Interface:
+*ImageView:* has a showStatus method that takes in image and operation executed on it.

+### Class:
+*ImageViewImpl:* implementation of showStatus to give feedback to user after executing operations.

+### Interface
+*ImageViewGUI:* This new interface is added to support View GUI operations.

+### Class
+*ViewGUIImpl:* Is an implementation of the GUI view and is responsible for displaying a user interface for the image processing and manipulation application.
+This provides user with the option to enter commands.
+ControllerGUIImpl will then act on these commands.

 </div>